CVH95/Salzburg/ROS_pkgs/red_ball_detection/README.md

 The same algorithm is applied to both images perceived by the Bumblebee 2 camera.
 The main feature that we are trying to detect is the center of the Red Ball we use as obstacle.
 To do that, separately we subscribe the right image detector to the topic `/camera/right/image_raw` , while the left detector is subscribed to `/camera/left/image_raw` topic to receive images.
 This gives the raw input (uncorrupted) to the program.
 To recognize the ball, we implemented a detector based on color segmentation plus morphological manipulation of the image to produce a binary video stream with all background in black, and (hopefully) a shape similar to a circle where the ball is.
 Then, we approximate the ball's shape by a minimum enclosing circle acting as bounding box, and use the center of this bounding circle as the ball center.

-The pixel coordinates of this ball are published in the topics:
+The pixel coordinates of the ball are published in the topics:

  - Left image: `/red_ball_detection/left_image_location`
  - Right image: `/red_ball_detection/right_image_location`